amitmohapatra/SpringBootApp/README.md

    - on success we will get a response {"access_token":"ba12ed81-313b-4c7d-b9ba-4ad551da5f5d","token_type":"bearer","expires_in":4999,"scope":" read write trust"}
+   - apis can be accessed through access token but role is not checked for the time being.

 # create an article
    - curl -X POST --user my-trusted-client:secret \